civetweb/civetweb/docs/yaSSL.md

 library, the resulting binary may have to have the GPL license unless you buy a commercial license from [wolfSSL](http://www.yassl.com/).

 *Note: The following instructions have not been checked for the most recent versions of CivetWeb and wolfSSL.
-Some information might be outdated.*
+Some information might be outdated.
+All current versions of CivetWeb are tested using [OpenSSL](OpenSSL.md).
+CivetWeb uses the OpenSSL API functions - wolfSSL provides an OpenSSL compatibility layer.
+However, when new TLS features are added to CivetWeb, it is not checked if corresponding functions work the same, or even if they exist at all within this compatibility layer.*

 Getting Started